Understanding your YouWealth tax certificate

 If you are investing jointly with another person, the PIR will be the highest PIR of all the joint investors.

-If you’re a zero-rated (0%) investor, you’ll need to include the income shown on your tax certificate in your tax return.
+If you’re a zero-rated (0%) investor, your tax certificate will include a table which outlines the details you’ll need to declare in your tax return.

 How your tax has been paid or claimed